- Villanova University School of Law (J.D., 1987) Member, Moot Court Board and National Moot Court Team

 Chair, Casualty Litigation Department

 Daniel S. Altschuler is a Principal and Chair of the Firm’s Casualty Litigation Department.
 He has extensive trial experience in the area of casualty litigation including products liability, construction, toxic tort as well as cases involving catastrophic injuries.
 He has successfully argued cases before the Pennsylvania Superior Court and the Pennsylvania Supreme Court.
 His clients include regional health systems, Fortune 500 medical durable equipment (DME) manufacturers, commercial transportation and trucking companies, subsidiaries of a Fortune 500 electric utilities company, a national dialysis company, a national security company, and an international professional services company.
 He currently serves as National Coordinating Counsel for Toxic Tort cases for a Fortune 500, national food and facilities services provider.

 Mr. Altschuler serves with the Investigative Division of the Judicial Commission of Selection and Retention of the Philadelphia Bar Association.

 Since 2004, Mr. Altschuler has been recognized as a Pennsylvania Super Lawyer by his peers as published by American Lawyer Media and Philadelphia Magazine.
 In 2012, 2013 and 2014, he was listed in Super Lawyers Business Edition.
-The Best Lawyers in America™ recognized Mr. Altschuler in its 2018 edition in the Product Liability Litigation - Defendants category.
+The Best Lawyers in America™ recognized Mr. Altschuler in its 2018 and 2019 editions in the Product Liability Litigation - Defendants category.
 For information about these selections and an overview of common third-party publications, rankings, and lists methodologies, click here.